dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnSchemaMonthlyMonitoringChecksSpec
+## ColumnSqlMonthlyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a column level that are checking the column schema at a monthly level.
+Container of built-in preconfigured data quality checks on a column level that are using custom SQL expressions (conditions).